awsdocs/aws-cloudformation-user-guide/doc_source/dynamic-references.md

       AccessControl: '{{resolve:ssm:S3AccessControl:2}}'
 ```

 To specify a parameter stored in the Systems Manager Parameter Store, you must have access to call `[GetParameters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParameter.html)` for the specified parameter\.
-For more information, see [Controlling Access to Systems Manager Parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-access.html) in the *AWS Systems Manager User Guide*\.
+For more information, see [Controlling access to Systems Manager parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-access.html) in the *AWS Systems Manager User Guide*\.

 Additional considerations to note when using the `ssm` dynamic reference pattern:
 + Currently, CloudFormation does not support cross\-account SSM parameter access\.
 + For custom resources, CloudFormation resolves `ssm` dynamic references prior to sending the request to the custom resource\.
-For more information, see [Custom Resources](template-custom-resources.md)\.
+For more information, see [Custom resources](template-custom-resources.md)\.
 + CloudFormation does not support using parameter labels or public parameters in dynamic references\.

   A parameter label is a user\-defined alias to help you manage different versions of a parameter\.
-For more information, see [Labeling Parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-labels.html) in the *AWS Systems Manager User Guide*\.
+For more information, see [Labeling parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-labels.html) in the *AWS Systems Manager User Guide*\.

   A public parameter is a parameter provided by an AWS service for use with that service, and stored in AWS Systems Manager Parameter Store\.
-For an example of public parameters, see [Retrieving the Amazon ECS\-optimized AMI Metadata](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/retrieve-ecs-optimized_AMI.html) in the *Amazon Elastic Container Service Developer Guide*\.
+For an example of public parameters, see [Retrieving the Amazon ECS\-optimized AMI metadata](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/retrieve-ecs-optimized_AMI.html) in the *Amazon Elastic Container Service Developer Guide*\.

-## SSM Secure String parameters<a name="dynamic-references-ssm-secure-strings"></a>
+## SSM secure string parameters<a name="dynamic-references-ssm-secure-strings"></a>

 Use the `ssm-secure` dynamic reference pattern to specify AWS Systems Manager SecureString type parameters in your templates\.
 For `ssm-secure` dynamic references, AWS CloudFormation never stores the actual parameter value\.
 AWS CloudFormation accesses the parameter value during create and update operations for stacks and change sets\.
 Currently, secure string parameters can only be used for [resource properties that support](#template-parameters-dynamic-patterns-resources) the `ssm-secure` dynamic reference pattern\.

 A *secure string parameter* is any sensitive data that needs to be stored and referenced in a secure manner\.
 That is, data that you don't want users to alter or reference in clear text, such as passwords or license keys\.
-For more information on secure strings, see [Use Secure String Parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-about.html#sysman-paramstore-securestring) in the *AWS Systems Manager User Guide*\.
+For more information on secure strings, see [Use secure string parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-about.html#sysman-paramstore-securestring) in the *AWS Systems Manager User Guide*\.

 Secure string parameters values are not stored in CloudFormation, nor are they returned in any API call results\.